hswick/jutsu/README.md

 jutsu translation: technique, way

-Data visualization tool built with the web and interactivity in mind.

 Do you want fast data visualization that looks professional without a lot of hassle?
 Then you have come to the right place!

 This tool is meant for purposes of all things data viz!
 The current api is functionally a light wrapper around [plotly.js](https://plot.ly/javascript/).